idiap/facereclib/doc/installation.rst

 after downloading and patching the CSU resources, and updating the ``sources-dir`` in the **buildout-with-csu.cfg** file -- as explained in xfacereclib.extension.CSU_.

-Image databases
+Image Databases
 ~~~~~~~~~~~~~~~

 With the FaceRecLib you will run face recognition experiments using some default facial image databases.
-Though the verification protocols are implemented in the FaceRecLib, the images are **not included**, and for some databases, also the hand-labelled facial landmark annotations are external.
+Though the verification protocols are implemented in the FaceRecLib, the images are **not included**, and for some databases, also the hand-labeled facial landmark annotations are external.
 To download the image databases, please refer to the according Web-pages.

 For a start, you might want to try the small, but freely available image database called the `AT&T database`_ (formerly known as the ORL database).